BedrockStreaming/tech.bedrockstreaming.com/_posts/2025-06-23-video-player-mse-introduction.md

   const onMediaSourceOpen = () => {
     videoSourceBuffer = ms.addSourceBuffer('video/mp4; codecs="avc1.42c01e"');

-    // 3 - We add a new video chunk on each SourceBuffer update videoSourceBuffer.addEventListener('updateend', nextVideoSegment);
+    // 2 - We add a new video chunk on each SourceBuffer update videoSourceBuffer.addEventListener('updateend', nextVideoSegment);

-    // 4 - We fetch the fist segment (init)
+    // 3 - We fetch the first segment (init)
     fetch(segmentInitVideo, appendToVideoBuffer);
   };